 DP Camp and Administrative Academy

 Immediately after the end of the Second World War, the occupying Soviets operated a camp for displaced persons in Forst Zinna.
 Citizens of different countries were gathered here – often against their will – and then deported to their countries of origin in collective transports.
+The Soviets did something similar with the abandoned Chemiewerk Rüdersdorf, but instead of displaced persons, they turned it into a camp for Nazis.

 The Socialist Unity Party of Germany founded the Deutsche Verwaltungsakademie in 1947 and used the former Wehrmacht Kaserne in Forst Zinna.
 The DVA, later renamed to Deutsche Verwaltungsakademie “Walter Ulbricht” functioned as an educational institution for senior staff in the state apparatus, in administration and in the diplomatic service of the GDR.
 It was both a scientific institution, a university with the right to award doctorates, and an institution for training and further education.